`homeboy project`

 Linking Components to a Project

-After creating components, link them to a project:
+After creating a repo-owned component config, attach that checkout to a project:

 sh

-# Or set all components at once (replaces existing)
+# Or replace all component attachments at once

 Subcommands